Satyapalsinh10/ResNet_CIFAR-10_Dataset/README.md

 ## References
 - Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun, "Deep residual learning for image recognition," In Proceedings of the IEEE conference on computer vision and pattern recognition, 2016.
+- The code for the ResNet model and CIFAR-10 dataset was adapted from https://github.com/drgripa1/resnet-cifar10.